Tokyo-NixOS/Tokyo-NixOS-Meetup-Wiki/pages/module-dev.en.md

 The last part of the url, in this case `nixos-unstable` is the system channel.

-To checkout the branch the you can run
+To checkout the branch the you can run the following command from the folder where `nixpkgs-channels` has been cloned.

 ~~~~
 # git checkout nixos-unstable